Georgia State Route 400: Expansion of SR 400 Express Lanes to I-285

 GDOT is also working on environmental studies for express lanes along the top end of I-285, from Paces Ferry Rd to Henderson Rd, with construction slated to start in 2023 and finish in 2029.
 Once this project is complete, GDOT will add express lanes along SR 400 from the North Springs MARTA station south to meet with the I-285 express lanes once they are completed.

-Filming on GA 400
+Filming

 Several scenes from the movie Smokey and the Bandit were filmed on SR 400, which was used due to the low traffic volumes at the time of filming during its construction.
-The "Alabama" police chase, where a Georgia State Patrol car chases Bandit, who is driving a Trans-Am, takes place on SR 400 at the interchange with SR 141/Peachtree Pkwy, Exit 13.
-In addition, other film scenes were shot along SR 400 between McFarland Pkwy in Alpharetta (Exit 12) and SR 20/Buford Hwy in Cumming (Exit 14).
+The "Alabama" police chase, where a Georgia State Patrol car chases Bandit, who is driving a Trans-Am, takes place on SR 400 at the interchange with SR 141/Peachtree Parkway, Exit 13.
+In addition, other film scenes were shot along SR 400 between McFarland Parkway in Alpharetta (Exit 12) and SR 20/Buford Highway in Cumming (Exit 14).
 Filming also took place in other parts of metro Atlanta, including McDonough and Jonesboro.